 The recalled ATVs are for children over the age of 5 although the recall alert states that the marketing on Walmart.com was to kids as young as 5 and on Amazon.com to children as young as 12 months.
 This covers models LY-ATV-40A, LY-ATV-40D, LY-ATV-40E, and LY-ATV-40I, some sold under the GBMOTO or GoBowen brand.

 Luyuan is offering free repairs at a company-authorized mechanic.
 To learn if one is close to you, call 855-663-2121 or email [email protected].
 The issue with the 500 ATVs recalled by Venom Motorsports is that they don’t meet the mandatory safety requirements, including speed restrictions posing a risk of serious injury or death.
 The ATVs also were imported and distributed in the United States without a CPSC-approved ATV Action Plan, which includes safety requirements to protect users.

 Venom is offering refunds on these products.
 For more information, call the company at 888-414-6548.

 Over the five-year period from 2015 through 2019, CPSC staff estimates that there were 524,000 emergency department-treated injuries in the United States associated with all-terrain vehicles.
-This corresponds to an annual average of 104,900 emergency department-treated injuries over that period.
-Also, among those who were injured during that five-year period, children under 16 were the biggest group at 27%.
+This corresponds to an annual average of 104,900 emergency department-treated injuries.
+Also, among those injured during that five-year period, children under 16 were the biggest group at 27%.

 If your child has been injured in an ATV accident due to a defectively designed or manufactured product, you may wish to contact an experienced product defect lawyer to obtain more information about your legal rights and options.